sanand0/til/til.md

 ## Dec 2025

+- 26 Dec 2025.
+[How Minds Change](https://www.goodreads.com/book/show/57933312-how-minds-change) suggests that friendship, more than facts, changes opinions.
+Sometimes your own, too.
+  - Facts backfire (though less often than the book indicates).
+Challenging identity is a survival threat.
+  - Asking genuine questions and actually listening enables change.
+(It might change you, too.)
+  - "How did you come to believe that?"
+"How confident are you (1-10)?"
+"What would it take to move that number?" helps introspect.
+  - Making friends with someone in a different community transfers their beliefs, sustainably.
+- 26 Dec 2025.
+[The Obesity Code](https://www.goodreads.com/book/show/24945404-the-obesity-code) by Jason Fung suggests whole foods and intermittent fasting.
+  - Eating whole foods (rather than processed foods) does help.
+  - Fasting does help.
+(But maybe no more than reduced calorie intake, and sustaining it could be harder.)
+  - But his claim that high insulin -> obesity isn't research-robust.
+It may be correlation not causation.
 - 25 Dec 2025.
 [Lifespan](https://www.goodreads.com/book/show/43723901-lifespan) and [The Telomere EFfect](https://www.goodreads.com/book/show/34458942-the-telomere-effect) suggest sirtuins, resveratrol, NMN, telomere-lengthening lifestyles, etc. to defeat aging.
 But exercise, sleep, eat well, manage stress remains their only advice with robust evidence.
 [Claude](https://claude.ai/share/078e2c09-770f-421d-bda8-fe331d4ad0e5)
 - 25 Dec 2025.
 Katy Milkman's [How to Change](https://www.goodreads.com/book/show/55655032-how-to-change) suggests that biases are hard to change.
 Engineer environments and habits instead.
 [Claude](https://claude.ai/share/c29c127f-6fe1-480f-b0dc-fc764e5f7ece)
   - Breaking bad habits is hard.
 Start on a New Year, birthday, festivals, etc. for ease.